NethServer/nethserver-cockpit/docs/docs/api/nethserver-firewall-base/objects.md

 - IpAddress: must be valid ipv4
 - Description: optional description
 - portforwards: optional list of valid portforwards to set host as `DstHost`
+- rules: optional, if set to "1" substitute all IpAddress inside the fwrules db with newly created host object

 Constraints for `update-host`:

 - name: must be an existing host
 - IpAddress: must be valid ipv4
 - Description: optional description
-- portforwards: optional list of valid portforwards to set host as `DstHost`

 Constraints for `delete-host`: